Ive24/Code1/Code1_Documentation.md

 Stage: allows us to test and demonstrate our code in a stage environment (it's as similar as possible to the actual production environment), this can also help us to find and fix any issues that might come up

 Fetch: the retrieval (Abruf) of data, the data is moved to an alternate location

+Merge: means taking multiple goups of data and combine them into one unified set